Yash-S-Shetye/Inverse_Kinematics_Of_Scara_Manipulator_In_Matlab_Simulink/README.md

 1.)
 Copy all the files in one folder.

 2.)
-Change location address of the mat file - "kinematic_traj.mat" in the init file.
+Change location address of the mat file - "kinematic_traj.mat" in the init file to wherever the file is placed.

 3.)
 Run the init file in matlab.